-With the book that’s held my attention for the last several years complete, and in the hands of an editor, I now have the time to focus on a new story idea that’s been brewing in the back of my mind.
+With the book that’s held my attention for the last several years complete, and in the hands of an editor (and soon to be published, late spring 2021), I now have the time to focus on a new story idea that’s been brewing in the back of my mind.

 I believed utilizing what I learned from my first book to begin my second book would make story-writing easier.
 But it didn’t.
 Somehow, I felt overwhelmed with what I already knew and what I had newly learned.
 Suddenly I wasn’t sure how to funnel something witty and intelligent onto the page.

 It all began when one of my wise critique-group members explained that although she liked my writing, she did not necessarily care for my new main character (MC).
 This was shocking because although my MC is a sixteen-year-old girl in the story, in my heart, she’s a baby character.